-- Make sure your bicycle is roadworthy: - It must have at least one working brake and a bell fitted - During darkness, or poor visibility, the bike and/or the rider must have front and rear lights and reflectors - Wear an approved helmet, securely fitted and fastened this is the law. - Plan a safer journey by using cycle ways8, shared paths9 and quieter streets. - Enhance your visibility by wearing bright and/or reflective clothing. - Unplug earphones to increase focus on the road. - Check out the Bicycle Rider handbook10 for more safety information. - Take extra care around heavy vehicles, and be aware that they may not be able to see you.
+- Make sure your bicycle is roadworthy: - It must have at least one working brake and a bell fitted - During darkness, or poor visibility, the bike and/or the rider must have front and rear lights and reflectors. - Wear an approved helmet, securely fitted and fastened - this is the law. - Plan a safer journey by using cycle ways,9 shared paths10 and quieter streets. - Always wear something reflective at night.
+Reflective areas on the moving body parts help drivers understand it is a cyclist ahead. - Unplug earphones to increase focus on the road. - Check out the Bicycle Rider handbook11 for more safety information. - Take extra care around heavy vehicles, and be aware that they may not be able to see you.